God the Son: Dissenting views

 Groups of both trinitarian and nontrinitarian Christians reject the term "God the Son" to describe Jesus Christ.
 For example, Jehovah's Witnesses reject the concept along with the word Trinity as extrabiblical terminology.

 Oneness Pentecostals, who affirm his divinity, object to the term as an unauthorized reversal of the language of Scripture which describes him 40 times as the "Son of God."
-The New Philadelphia Church of Christ, which accepts both the Deity of Christ and the trinity doctrine, also avoids the term because they stress the importance to 'Call Bible things by Bible names, and talk about Bible things in Bible ways.'

-While most mainstream Christian denominations hold God the Son to be "begotten of [...] the substance of" God the Father, and therefore one part of a single whole, the Church of Jesus Christ of Latter-day Saints holds that God the Father, God the Son, and God the Holy Ghost are in fact three separate beings.
+While most mainstream Christian denominations hold God the Son to be "begotten of [...] the substance of" God the Father, and therefore a divine person of the one Being who is God, the Church of Jesus Christ of Latter-day Saints holds that God the Father, God the Son, and God the Holy Ghost are in fact three separate beings.
 This is not to be confused with the Reorganized Church of Jesus Christ of Latter-day Saints, which does maintain the one-ness of the trinity.